-I have previously written about how to forecast seasonality in Excel using the FORECAST function.
-However, with Excel 2016, Microsoft gave us an even easier method for forecasting seasonality.
-Rather than using the FORECAST function with a lot of trickery, we can simply use the FORECAST.ETS function all by itself.
+In this post, we look at how to forecast seasonality in Excel.
+I have previously written about forecasting seasonality using the FORECAST function.
+However, with Excel 2016, Microsoft gave us an easier method for forecasting seasonality.
+Rather than using the FORECAST function with a lot of trickery, we can simply use the FORECAST.ETS function by itself.

 Download the example file

 I recommend you download the example file for this post.
 Then you’ll be able to work along with examples and see the solution in action, plus the file will be helpful for future reference.

 Download the file: 0057 Forecast with Seasonality FORECST.ETS.xlsx

 The table below contains the Excel data used to demonstrate the techniques and functions.

 There are 24 months of historical data in the example.
 The goal is to create a forecast for the next 12 months which maintains the same seasonality pattern.